NikitaKurabtsev/medicine_api/README.md

-API CRUD operations with Company and Medicine objects
+API CRUD operations with Company and Medicine objects.

 ## API CRUD operations with Company and Medicine objects